JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-10-15-why_automation_will_not_save_you.markdown

 - Testing what is not being tested:

   As mentioned above, the almost-mindless activities of checking performed by low-skill testers apparently can be performed by a computer.
-"Apparently", because, although everything written in an test case can indeed be simulated by a computer, when a human reproduce the procedure, inevitably, his/her mind will be performing unnumberers other evaluations: If a part of the screen blinks, even if it is unrelated to the test case, it will raise a small alert of potential risk.
-High-skilled testers deal with these signals in a structured way: While [testing](http://www.satisfice.com/articles/what_is_et.shtml), the search to awnser some questions will yield other questions, that can be investigate afterwards depending on the risk analysis and resources available.
+"Apparently", because, although everything written in an test case can indeed be simulated by a computer, when a human reproduce the procedure, inevitably, his/her mind will be performing unnumbered other evaluations: If a part of the screen blinks, even if it is unrelated to the test case, it will raise a small alert of potential risk.
+High-skilled testers deal with these signals in a structured way: While [testing](http://www.satisfice.com/articles/what_is_et.shtml), the search to answer some questions will yield other questions, that can be investigate afterwards depending on the risk analysis and resources available.
 Low-skilled testers will ignore the signals and proceed with the test case steps.
 But, **on both cases**, the human **did** an evaluation - the computer **simply could not do it**.

 - Testing what is being tested: